goschtl/zope/bluebream/website/docs/v1.0/manual/zpt.rst

 looking like a headline should look like.
 In other words, *Page Templates* play nicely with editing tools.

-This example also demonstrates the principle that "What you see is very similar to what you get".
+This example also demonstrates the principle that *What you see is very similar to what you get*.
 When you view the template in an editor, the headline text will act as a placeholder for the dynamic headline text.
 The template provides an example of how generated documents will look.

-When this template is saved in Zope and viewed by a user, Zope turns the dummy content into dynamic content, replacing "Sample Page Title" with whatever 'context/title' resolves to.
-In this case, 'context/title' resolves to the title of the object to which the template is applied.
+When this template is saved in Zope and viewed by a user, Zope turns the dummy content into dynamic content, replacing "Sample Page Title" with whatever ``context/title`` resolves to.
+In this case, ``context/title`` resolves to the title of the object to which the template is applied.
 This substitution is done dynamically, when the template is viewed.